RushikeshGandhmal/RushikeshGandhmal/README.md

-I'm an indie Full-stack developer, building the stuffs that help and enjoy people.
+I'm an indie Full-stack web developer, building the stuffs that help and enjoy people.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.

 ---